 The Company's own equity instruments that are reacquired (treasury shares) are recognized at cost and deducted from equity.
-This includes shares held in the long-term incentive plan (LTIP) and unvested share purchase loans and preferred shares.
+This includes shares held in the employee benefits trusts and unvested share purchase loans and preferred shares held in treasury.
 No gain or loss is recognized in the statements of operations on the purchase, sale, issue or cancellation of the Company's own equity instruments.
 Any difference between the carrying amount and the consideration, if reissued, is recognized in contributed surplus.
 Voting rights related to treasury shares are nullified for the Company and no dividends are allocated to them.

-LOSS PER COMMON SHARE
+EARNINGS (LOSS) PER COMMON SHARE

-Basic loss per common share is computed by dividing the net loss attributable to common shareholders for the period by the weighted average number of common shares outstanding.
-Diluted earnings per common share reflects the dilutive effect in connection with the LTIP and other share-based payment plans based on the treasury stock method.
+Basic earnings (loss) per common share is computed by dividing the net income (loss) attributable to common shareholders for the period by the weighted average number of common shares outstanding.
+Diluted earnings (loss) per common share reflects the dilutive effect in connection with the LTIP and other share-based payment plans as well as the convertible debentures based on the treasury stock method.
 The treasury stock method determines the number of incremental common shares by assuming that the number of shares the Company has granted to employees has been issued.